Strategic lawsuit against public participation: History

 The acronym was coined in the 1980s by University of Denver professors Penelope Canan and George W. Pring.
 The term was originally defined as "a lawsuit involving communications made to influence a governmental action or outcome, which resulted in a civil complaint or counterclaim filed against nongovernment individuals or organizations on a substantive issue of some public interest or social significance."
-The concept's originators later dropped the notion that government contact had to be about a public issue to be protected by the right to petition the government, as provided in the First Amendment.
-It has since been defined less broadly by some states, and more broadly in one state (California) where it includes suits about speech on any public issue.
+The concept's originators later dropped the notion that government contact had to be about a public issue to be protected by the right to petition the government, as provided in the First Amendment to the United States Constitution.
+It has since been defined less broadly by some U.S. states, and more broadly in one state (California) where it includes suits about speech on any public issue.

 The original conceptualization proffered by Canan and Pring emphasized the right to petition as protected in the United States under the US Constitution's specific protection in the First Amendment's fifth clause.
 It is still definitional: SLAPPs are civil lawsuits filed against those who have communicated to government officialdom (in its entire constitutional apparatus).
 The right to petition, granted by Edgar the Peaceful, King of England in the 10th century, antedates Magna Carta in terms of its significance in the development of democratic institutions.
 As currently conceived, the right claims that democracy cannot properly function in the presence of barriers between the governed and the governing.

 New York Supreme Court Judge J. Nicholas Colabella said in reference to SLAPPs: "Short of a gun to the head, a greater threat to First Amendment expression can scarcely be imagined."
 In the United States a number of jurisdictions have made such suits illegal, however the conditions that a defendant must satisfy for a dismissal of the suit vary from state to state.
 In some states, such as California, defendants may be entitled to counter-sue SLAPP plaintiffs under some circumstances.
 This is commonly referred to as SLAPPback.

 Jurisdictional variations

 Australia

 In the Australian Capital Territory, the Protection of Public Participation Act 2008 (ACT) protects conduct intended to influence public opinion or promote or further action in relation to an issue of public interest.
-A party starting or maintaining a proceeding against a defendant for an improper purpose may be ordered to pay a financial penalty to the Territory.
+A party starting or maintaining a proceeding against a defendant for an improper purpose may be ordered to pay a financial penalty to the territory.